faker-ruby/faker/doc/default/address.md

 Faker::Address.community #=> "University Crossing"

+#note: #zip_code will return a random string in zipcode format; may or may not be a valid zip for locale
 Faker::Address.zip_code #=> "58517" or "23285-4905"

+#note: #zip will return a random string in zipcode format; may or may not be a valid zip for locale
 Faker::Address.zip #=> "58517" or "66259-8212"

+#note: #postcode will return a random string in postcode format; may or may not be a valid zip for locale
 Faker::Address.postcode #=> "76032-4907" or "58517"

 Faker::Address.time_zone #=> "Asia/Yakutsk"